-Sites like Monster, CareerBuilder, and Indeed have vast resources of job openings, and LinkedIn continues to grow more prominent than ever.
-You can also tap your network and ask about opportunities, though you’ll have to be careful about who you ask—if you're trying to be discreet, you don’t want word getting back to your current boss!
+Sites like Monster, CareerBuilder, and Indeed have vast resources for job openings, and LinkedIn continues to grow more prominent than ever.
+You can also tap your network and ask about opportunities, though you’ll have to be careful about who you ask—if you’re trying to be discreet, you don’t want word getting back to your current boss!

 After you line up a job and submit an application, you need to prepare for being interviewed.
 With a nonlocal job, the first step usually involves a phone or video interview.